It's Like.... A full passenger plane crashing every day

 this historic event in Atlantic County.

 International Overdose Awareness Day in South Jersey will involve two distinct events to address the needs described above, and awareness event and a remembrance event.

 The second event is the annual Remembrance Vigil that pays tribute to the lives lost to overdose.
 At this event you will experience a focus on the greatness of those lost and the tragedy experienced by family members.
 The awareness of the aftermath of an overdose death is very important in having a truly informed public.
 The astronomical number of casualties is one thing by itself, but the aftermath is an untold story that must be told.
 Grandparents become parents again, Aunts and Uncles become Mom and Dad to their siblings children, Parents long for a way to reconcile a child that was never supposed to leave first and the harsh conditions of the stigma in preventing peace.
 In order to create the accepting community we seek we must share what it has been like and will be like.
 For families this event is a wonderful tribute to the life they lost and an opportunity to openly express what a stigma has halted.
 The name of each person lost will be announced and remembered.
-This event is tentatively planned at Newport Avenue and the Beach in Ventnor, from 6-8 pm
+This event is tentatively planned to take place in Somers Point from 6-8pm.

 Both events are free to the public.